pbuffolino/hackathon-passkey-site/README.md

 ### Educational Content

 - "Passkeys 101" introductory section explaining concepts simply
+- Key Terms Explained section with definitions including Knowledge vs Inherence and NIST AAL levels
-- FAQ section with 10 common questions
+- FAQ section with 10 common questions and links to authoritative sources
-- Key terms glossary for technical vocabulary
 - MFA comparison table with simplified headers and tooltips
+- "Still Have Questions" section at the bottom with links to passkeys.dev and FIDO Alliance resources

 ### Responsive Design